Lodewikus2000/inequality/DESIGN.md

 ## Components

+Some global attributes:
+taxOn (bool): are the taxes on or off;
+currentCountry: ISO code of the last country the user clicked on;
+currentYear: last year the user selected;

 ### Map
 Country code calculated based on gini coefficient with a d3 colorScale.
 Mousing over the country shows the number of the gini coefficient.
 A legend shows the relationship between colors and gini values.